 Leading up to Thanksgiving, I was really trying to be thoughtful about what I was eating.
-I wanted to be able to enjoy my holiday meal (and dessert!) but, in the back of my mind, I was thinking about my wedding that is just over 100 days away.
-(Yippee!)
+I wanted to be able to enjoy my holiday meal (and dessert!) but I also didn't want to throw away all the hard work I'd been doing to get myself into better shape.

 I knew starving myself wouldn't be the answer (it never is) but I also knew I needed to be extra aware of the ingredients I was using.
-M and I saw this one on CBS's "Sunday Morning" and immediately knew we wanted to have it.
+I saw this one on CBS's "Sunday Morning" and immediately knew I had to have it.
 Luckily, I have the Mesa Grill cookbook, so it was a done deal.

 I wouldn't say this soup is the ultimate in healthiness, but it isn't exactly bad for you, either.
 The molasses and honey do bring up the sugar content, but pumpkin is a great source of fiber, beta-carotene, potassium, and zinc.
 Plus, the pomegranate seeds and pumpkin seeds used in the garnish are good for you, too!
 I'd say it was a good compromise between feeling indulgent and being mindful of nutrition.
-We'll definitely be having it again this winter.
+It also comes together in a flash, which is always nice on a busy weeknight.
+I'll definitely be having it again this winter.